-69.-(1) Paragraphs (2) to (4) apply to a licence which-
+70.-(1) Paragraphs (2) to (4) apply to a licence which-

-- (a) was granted by the Treasury under regulation 9 of the 2014 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".
+- (a) was granted, or deemed to be granted, by the Treasury under- - (i) article 5 of the 2000 Order, or - (ii) regulation 9 of the 2012 Regulations(b), - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".

-(2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 33(1) (Treasury licences).

-(3) Any reference in an existing financial sanctions licence to the 2014 Regulations is to be treated on and after the relevant date as a reference to these Regulations.

-(4) Any reference in an existing financial sanctions licence to a prohibition in-

-(a) the 2014 Regulations, or
+- (2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 35 (Treasury licences). - (3) Any reference in an existing financial sanctions licence to the EU Iraq Regulation, the 2000 Order or the 2012 Regulations is to be treated on and after the relevant date as a reference to these Regulations. - (4) Any reference in an existing financial sanctions licence to a prohibition in- - (a) the 2000 Order, - (b) the 2012 Regulations, - (c) the EU Iraq Regulation, is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3

-(a) S.I.
-2014/587 as amended by S.I.
-2017/560 and S.S.
-2018/1149 and prospectively amended by S.I.2019/380 and S.I.
-2018/1149. (b) S.I.
-2014/3258 as amended by S.I.
-2015/97: S.I.
-2015/1546: S.I.
-2019/1236: and prospectively amended by S.I.
-2019/137

-(b) S.I.
-2014/3258, as amended by S.I.
-2015/97; S.I.
-2015/1546; S.I.
-2019/1236; and prospectively amended by S.I.
-2019/137 and S.I.
-2019/438.

-(c) S.I.
-2017/478, to which there are amendments not relevant to these Regulations.

-(b) the EU Central African Republic Regulation,

-is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3.

-(5) Paragraph (6) applies where-

-- (a) an application for a licence, or for the variation of a licence, under the 2014 Regulations was made before the relevant date, - (b) the application is for the authorisation of conduct which would (on and after the relevant date) be prohibited under Part 3, and - (c) a decision to grant or refuse the application has not been made before that date.

-(6) The application is to be treated on and after the relevant date as an application for a licence, or for the variation of a licence (as the case may be), under regulation 33(1) (Treasury licences).
+- (5) Paragraph (6) applies where- - (a) an application for a licence, or for the variation of a licence, under the 2000 Order or the 2012 Regulations was made before the relevant date, - (b) the application is for the authorisation of conduct which would (on and after the relevant date) be prohibited under Part 3, and - (c) a decision to grant or refuse the application has not been made before that date. - (6) The application is to be treated on and after the relevant date as an application for a licence, or for the variation of a licence (as the case may be), under regulation 35(1). - (7) In this regulation-